munificent/craftinginterpreters/book/statements-and-state.md

 <aside name="lexical">

 "Lexical" comes from the Greek "lexikos" which means "related to words".
-When we use it in programming languages, it usually means things you can figure out from source text itself without having to execute anything.
+When we use it in programming languages, it usually means a thing you can figure out from source code itself without having to execute anything.

 Lexical scope came onto the scene with ALGOL.
-Languages before then often used dynamic scope.
-At the time, it was thought that dynamic scope was faster to execute.
+Earlier languages were often dynamically scoped.
+They believed dynamic scope was faster to execute.
 Today, thanks to early Scheme hackers, we know that isn't true.
 If anything, it's the opposite.

 Dynamic scope for variables lives on some corners.
-The [`binding][binding] macro in Clojure provides it.
 Emacs Lisp defaults to dynamic scope for variables.
+The [`binding`][binding] macro in Clojure provides it.
 The widely-disliked [`with` statement][with] in JavaScript turns properties on an object into dynamically-scoped variables.

 [binding]: http://clojuredocs.org/clojure.core/binding
 [with]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/with